 To address this limitation, we propose \emph{conditional PED-ANOVA (\methodname)}, a principled framework for estimating HPI in conditional search spaces.
-We identify a critical flaw in the original definition of local HPI in PED-ANOVA when applied to conditional search spaces: the importance of hyperparameters that induce conditionality is spuriously attributed to the hyperparameters whose domains or activation depend on them, leading to systematically misleading importance estimates.
+We identify a critical flaw in PED-ANOVA's original definition of local HPI under conditionality: the importance of hyperparameters that induce conditionality is spuriously attributed to dependent hyperparameters, yielding systematically misleading HPI estimates (empirically shown in \cref{sec:ablation-within-regime-variance} and theoretically in \cref{thm:gating-leakage}).
 Consequently, merely constructing a method that correctly computes local HPI in conditional search spaces is still insufficient.
-We introduce \emph{conditional local HPI}, which measures importance within top-performing regions without confounding from conditional activation or domain changes.
-Building on this definition, we derive a closed-form PED-ANOVA-style estimator that remains efficient and yields an interpretable HPI in conditional settings.
+We thus introduce \emph{conditional local HPI}, which measures importance within top-performing regions without confounding from conditional activation or domain changes.
+Building on this definition, we derive a closed-form PED-ANOVA-style estimator that yields interpretable HPIs in conditional settings.
 Experiments confirm that \methodname reliably produces a meaningful HPI that reflects the underlying conditional structure, while naive extensions of existing methods fail to do so.

-Our contributions are summarized as follows: \begin{itemize} \item We identify a fundamental pitfall of original local HPI in conditional search spaces: the contribution of conditioning hyperparameters is spuriously attributed to conditionally active (or domain-shifted) hyperparameters, yielding misleading importance estimates. \item We introduce \emph{conditional local HPI}, a definition that measures importance within top-performing regions while accounting for conditional activation and domain changes. \item We derive a closed-form PED-ANOVA-style estimator for conditional local HPI, retaining the efficiency of the original PED-ANOVA via Pearson divergence of one-dimensional distributions estimated with KDE. \item We empirically demonstrate that \methodname consistently produces meaningful importances in conditional settings, whereas naive extensions of existing methods, including PED-ANOVA, produce unnatural results. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We identify a fundamental pitfall of original local HPI in conditional search spaces: the contribution of conditioning hyperparameters is spuriously attributed to conditionally active (or domain-shifted) hyperparameters, yielding misleading importance estimates. \item We introduce conditional local HPI, a definition that measures importance without being confounded by conditional activation and domain changes. \item \sloppypar{We derive a closed-form PED-ANOVA-style estimator, namely \methodname, for conditional local HPI, retaining PED-ANOVA's efficiency.} \item We empirically demonstrate that \methodname consistently produces meaningful importances in conditional settings, whereas naive extensions of existing methods, including PED-ANOVA, produce unnatural results. \end{itemize}